‘There’s an app for that.’

-Essentially, Lifetime Value surfaces whether or not you’re paying too much for your current CPA.
-It does this by projecting the revenue your app is likely to generate over a given timeframe, and subtracts the total CPA over that same span.
+Essentially, lifetime value (LTV) surfaces whether or not you’re paying too much for your current CPA.
+It does this by projecting the revenue your app is likely to generate over a given timeframe and subtracting the total CPA over that same span.

-There are a couple different ways to measure Lifetime Value.
-The first requires a granular understanding of your revenue models and your users’ habits.
-For example, you can calculate Lifetime Value by multiplying the average value of a conversion by the average number of conversions per year by the average customer lifetime.
+There are a couple of different ways to measure lifetime value.
+The first requires a granular understanding of your revenue models and users’ habits.
+For example, you can calculate LTV by multiplying the average value of conversion by the average number of conversions per year by the average customer lifetime.

 So, let’s say your average conversion is worth $100, and your average user completes 10 conversions per year.
-If your average user keeps your app for two years, your Lifetime Value would equal $100 x 10 x 2, or $2,000.
+If your average user keeps your app for two years, your LTV would equal $100 x 10 x 2, or $2,000.